rebelsky/sams-assorted-musings-reflections/crashplan-softlinks-2023-05-09.md

 Those are very strange targets.
 It appears that CrashPlan does *not* correctly back up symbolic links, at least not relative symbolic links.

 Strike two.

 At least I'm not relying on CrashPlan for backups.

 ----

 **_Postscript_**: Note that this rant is only about the bad design of CrashPlan.
 You'll note that I haven't mentioned ITS at all.
-A colleague told me that symbolic links are particularly complicated.
+Perhaps I shouldn't blame CrashPlan.
+After all, a colleague told me that symbolic links are particularly complicated.
 However, I know that Time Machine deals correctly with them, as does `rsync`.
+CrashPlan could, too, particularly since it promises to do so.